The AEO Definition

 The Four Major AI Answer Engines

-As of 2026, four platforms account for the majority of AI-mediated information queries:
+As of 2026, four platforms account for the majority of AI-mediated information queries.
+Each requires a slightly different optimization approach:

 ChatGPT (OpenAI)